janberges/elphmod/examples/README.md

 of elphmod.
 To run them, the scripts `run.sh` can be used. `elphmod/elphmod` and `elphmod/bin` must be on `sys.path`/`PYTHONPATH` and `PATH`, respectively.

+* `3x3.py` - relaxation of CDW distortion in monolayer TaS2
 * `coulomb.py` - Coulomb interaction from VASP
 * `dos.py` - density of states via smearing and tetrahedron methods
 * `double_delta.py` - double-delta integral via smearing and tetrahedron methods